Alektryon/astrological-terms-mandarin-reference/README.md

 - Stars 90-113 are specifically defined as Current Year Stars, so some of the names included in this list may be (and in fact are) repeated.

-- Duplicated numbers indicate alternative names of the Stars.
+- Repeated numbers in **bold** indicate alternative names of the Stars.

 - Some entries may contain both traditional and/or simplified Chinese characters.

-- Finally, please note that I'm very far from being a 'specialist' or even a fluent speaker of Mandarin Chinese, so some entries may contain errors.
+- Finally, please note that I'm far from being a 'specialist' or even a fluent speaker of Mandarin Chinese, so some entries may contain errors.

-- If you find any error that you would like to see corrected, please send me an email to **quirinus [at] proton [dot] me**.
+- If you find any error that you would like to see corrected, please contact me at **quirinus [at] proton [dot] me**.